mathnathan/OpenTiles/README.md

 ##### 1) Download

 A script will constantly query the databases and servers where satellite data is stored.
-If the scripts find a data file that that is not on the local drive, it will download it.
+If the scripts find a data file that that is not on the local drive or has been updated, it will download it.
 This first component ensures all the data on the backend of OpenTiles is current.

 ##### 2) Convert

 Satellite observations are stored in various formats.
 While they all have their benefits a collection of files in a more unified, GIS friendly format, would be more practical.
 After the data has been downloaded it is converted from its native type, most commonly NetCDF and HDF, into a Geotiff (Gtiff) file.
-We use the GDAL library for conversion.
+We use the GDAL library for conversions.

 ##### 3) Crop and Scale